nagyistge/fhirbase-demo-app/src/views/tutor.md

  (SELECT count(*) FROM patient_history LIMIT 1) as versions_count
 ```

-On each update resource content is updated in the `patient` table,
+On each update, resource content is updated in the `patient` table,
 and old version of the resource is copied into the `patient_history` table.

-`fhir.history` will show all previous versions for any resource:
+`fhir.history` will display all previous versions for any resource:

 ```sql
 SELECT fhir.history('Patient', (SELECT logical_id FROM patient ORDER BY updated DESC LIMIT 1));
 ```

-But returned `Bundle` resource may be too excess.
-So you can select any version
+However, returned `Bundle` resource may be too excess.
+Therefore, you can select any version
 of `Patient` resource with `fhir.vread`.
 Let's select one step before current
 version: